The history of cake dates back to the 13th century.

 Instead, the dramatic red color is more of an eye-catching statement piece to impress guests.
 Today, people go crazy over being able to add red velvet to their menu items.
 You can find red velvet cake, pie, cookies, cupcakes and in some places even red velvet chicken!

-Who Deserves Credit?
+So, Who Deserves Credit?

 There’s a lot of different theories as to who can take credit for the original red velvet cake.
 The Adams Extract company claims they are the ones responsible for the cake ever existing.
 The Adams company was able to make a lot of money selling red food coloring to make red velvet cake.